Holy days arrive for the faithful as pandemic eases in US - WTMJ

 Perlman has been offering services virtually and in person at a chapel in the Beth Shalom synagogue.
 New Light formerly worshipped at the Tree of Life synagogue, where three members of its congregation were among 11 Jews killed by a gunman in 2018.

-Rabbi Motti Seligson of the Hasidic organization Chabad-Lubavitch said many U.S. Jews are holding Passover Seders in small groups due to the pandemic.
-There was unexpectedly large demand online for a new instructional version of the Haggadah — a sacred text for the start of Passover — that was designed for small Seders, with about 300,000 downloads instead of the expected 100,000, he said.
+Rabbi Motti Seligson of the Hasidic organization Chabad-Lubavitch said many U.S. Jews held Passover Seders in small groups due to the pandemic.
+There was unexpectedly large demand online for the Chabad.org Haggadah, a new instructional version of the sacred text for the start of Passover — that was designed for small Seders, with about 300,000 downloads instead of the expected 100,000, he said.

 Ramadan, a time for fasting and worship, is typically centered on togetherness as Muslims congregate for prayers and iftars, or evening meals to break the daily fast.
 Last year the pandemic forced Muslims to re-imagine some rituals, and some will continue to do so this Ramadan.